Moonstroke/C-log/README.md

-In the same vein as [Log4j](https://logging.apache.org/log4j/2.x/), [Syslog](https://en.wikipedia.org/wiki/Syslog), etc., the system hierarchizes the logs in priority levels, here at the number of seven: three in an *error* category, three in an *info* category, and a debugging level.
+In the same vein as [Log4j](https://logging.apache.org/log4j/2.x/), [Syslog](https://en.wikipedia.org/wiki/Syslog), etc., the system hierarchizes the logs in priority levels, here at the number of eight: three in an *error* category, three in an *info* category, and two debugging levels (*debug* and *trace*).
 These levels, and the associated functions, allow to order and filter the output easily.

 A number of output attributes allow to specify context information for the message (file name, line number, function name) or to enhance the output